Example: Cleaning up a CSV file

 puts "Strings match: #{StringValidator.strings_match?(str1, str2)}"

-# Validate code block
+# Validate a code block

 code = "def hello_world\n puts 'Hello!'\nend"